aceamarco/mywebsite/README.md

 - [ ] Add In-Progress, Maintaining, Archived Tags to each project

- -[ ] Add Spotify Web Player integration
+- [ ] Add Spotify Web Player integration

+- [ ] Add a footer to the website, add link to source